ries-lab/uiPSF/README.md

 For explanation of user defined parameters, please see list of [all user defined parameters](config/parameter%20description.md).
 ## Tips
-- If GPU is not available, comment the last two lines in the first cell *Setup environment* of the demo notebook.
+- If a GPU is not available, comment the last two lines in the first cell *Setup environment* of the demo notebook.
 - Don't run two notebooks at the same time, click `Restart` at the top of the notebook to release the memory.